Entries to open Friday 10th March 2023.

 How old must rats and mice be to show?

 Rats aged 6 weeks – 12 weeks of age are to be exhibited in Kitten Rat Class (maximum of two entries per person), any rat over 12 weeks of age is to be entered into its appropriate marking or colour class.

 Mice aged 6 weeks – 10 weeks of age are to be exhibited in Kitten Mouse Class (maximum of two entries per person), any mouse over 10 weeks of age is to be entered into its appropriate marking or colour class.

 I have an agouti hooded rat, can I show it in the hooded class and the agouti class?

 No, colour classes (ticked and non-ticked) are for self rats only (rats who are entirely one colour).

 Any rat that is marked is entered into its appropriate marking class (see the Rat Standards on the NFRS website), in this case, hooded.

 Can I enter my Berkshire marked rat in the Berkshire Class and in Conformation Class?

 No you cannot.
 Conformation Class is for rodents who are under marked, that is, if your Berkshire does not have a full white stomach (or close to), and instead has a few white patches it would go into the Conformation Class.
 Conformation Class is also for rodents who are unstandardised colours, markings and coat types (e.g. chocolate rats).
-There is a maximum number of two entries per person in conformation class.

 I have a mouse entered in Standard Self, can I also enter it into a pet class?